I tried 80 modular sofas when choosing the best one for my living room – these are the ones I was most impressed by, and would recommend

 Reasons to avoid

 If your budget is limited and a full-size modular sofa is what you’re after then DUSK is the place to go in my opinion.
-The brand only offers the one style of modular sofa, the aforementioned Brooklyn, but it’s available in several different configurations and four matte velvet shades (which I realise is not a big range to choose from compared to some of the other brands) with prices starting at £710 for a two-seater sofa.
+Up until recently, the brand's only offered the one style of modular sofa, the aforementioned Brooklyn, available in several different configurations and four matte velvet shades (which I realise is not a big range to choose from compared to some of the other brands) with prices starting at £710 for a two-seater sofa.

-Reviews from existing customers are also favourable with a rating of 4.9 out 5 stars and over 100 five-star reviews.
+Reviews from existing customers - I mostly looked at those of the Boston sofa as the other three are still very new - are also favourable with a rating of 4.9 out 5 stars and over 100 five-star reviews.
 But while the brand states that it dispatches every sofa ordered within 7 days, customers have reported that it’s taken over a month to arrive.
 So that’s something to be mindful of.
 As well as the fact that you can’t test the sofa out before purchasing, given that DUSK doesn’t have a physical presence on the high street.

 Specifications